morph-l2/morph-doc/docs/how-morphism-works/responsive-validity-proof/2-why-rvp.md

 In the case of fraudulent behavior, non-interactive fraud proofs require L1 to fully re-execute the transactions in the relevant batch, resulting in significant high gas costs.

-In addition, because L2 and L1 are not completely equivalent in some cases, some transactions may result in different outcomes when executed in L2 and L1, or L1 may not be able to execute L2 transactions, which poses many problems for actual implementations.
+In addition, because L2 and L1 are not completely equivalent in some cases, some transactions may result in different outcomes when executed in L2 and L1, or L1 may not be able to execute L2 transactions, which pose many problems for actual implementations.

 Optimism (OP) once used this approach to implement fraud proof, but it was abandoned later due to the above issues, which is one of the reasons why the 1.3B TVL L2 network runs without an available fraud proof system.

-2. **Interactive fraud proof**
+1. **Interactive fraud proof**

 To address the issues with non-interactive fraud proofs, multi-round interactive fraud proofs have been introduced.
 The core idea is to determine the specific instruction execution that caused incorrectness (in the EVM, transaction execution is divided into multiple EVM instructions to complete state transitions) through multiple rounds of interaction between the sequencer and the challenger and then confirm whether there is fraud by executing the corresponding instructions on L1.